-1 INTRODUCTION
+1 Introduction

-Although numerous papers and books on Business Process Redesign (BPR) were published during the past 15 years (e.g. (Grover et al., 1995; Kettinger et al., 1997; Al-Mashari and Zairi, 1999)), guidance for concrete process redesign is scarce.
-Valiris and Glykas (Valiris and Glykas, 1999) identify that "there is a lack of a systematic approach that can lead a process redesigner through a series of steps for the achievement of process redesign".
+It seems hard to overestimate the value of good support for business process change projects.
+But as has been argued again and again (see e.g. [2, 20]), a general and broadly accepted understanding is lacking of what to change exactly in a business process to have it perform better (e.g. at lower throughput times) or conform better (e.g. to regulations).
+Although numerous papers and books on Business Process Redesign (BPR) were published during the past 15 years (e.g. [8, 9, 5]), guidance for concrete process redesign is scarce.
+Valiris and Glykas [20] identify that "there is a lack of a systematic approach that can lead a process redesigner through a series of steps for the achievement of process redesign".
 This paper fits within our aim to fill this void by providing a redesign approach which describes and supports the steps to derive from an existing process a better performing one.

 A key element of the approach that we propose in this paper is the generation of diagnostic information on an existing business process.
 Such a diagnosis is performed using so-called process measures, which provide a global view on the characteristics of the process.
 Actual values for the process measures may reveal weaknesses in the process.
 Identified weaknesses are removed by the application of one or more redesign best practices.
 A redesign best practice describes a well-tried way to remove a particular problem from a process to improve its performance.
-In our earlier work we have described 29 redesign best practices and presented a qualitative description, the potential effects and possible drawbacks for each best practice (Reijers and Limam Mansar, 2005).
+In our earlier work we have described 29 redesign best practices and presented a qualitative description, the potential effects and possible drawbacks for each best practice [19].
 Finally, in our approach, the application of redesign best practices leads to one or more alternative candidates for the existing process.
 The evaluation of the performance of each alternative shows the best candidate process which should replace the existing one.

-Our approach builds on the formal representation of a business process with Petri nets, in particular WorkFlow nets (Aalst, 1998).
-Some of the features of our model are inspired by the process modelling tool Protos (Pallas-Athena, 2004).
+Our approach builds on the formal representation of a business process using Petri nets, in particular WorkFlow nets [1].
+Some of the features of our model are inspired by the process modelling tool Protos [18].
 Current versions of Protos are in use by thousands of organizations in more than 25 countries.
 In The Netherlands alone, more than half of all municipalities and insurance companies use Protos for the specification of their business processes.
-The focus on this real-life tool gives our approach a practical edge, while it is still easy to see how our approach can be generalized to other modelling techniques and tools (e.g. ARIS).
+The focus on this real-life tool illustrates the applicability of our approach, while it is still easy to see how our approach can be generalized to other modelling techniques and tools (e.g. ARIS).

 We envision as the ultimate goal of our research the delivery of an automated redesign tool.
 This tool would support all steps of the approach in an "intelligent" way.
 By this, we mean that the tool will not only automate the various steps of the approach, but will also interact with the redesigner.
 The redesigner will be able to indicate which performance dimensions (time, costs, quality) should be improved, whether certain process characteristics should perhaps not be changed, and which promising alternatives should be combined in constructing the best alternative.
 Our approach is a solution that should primarily help redesign novices in finding process alternatives based on best practices.
-Secondly, more experienced redesigners are supported in the creation and evaluation of such alternatives in a structured and less timeconsuming manner.
-The structure of the paper is as follows, section II describes the related work, section III details the steps of our approach using an illustrative example and section IV presents our conclusions and future work.
+Secondly, more experienced redesigners are supported in the creation and evaluation of such alternatives in a structured and less time-consuming manner.

+The structure of the paper is as follows, Section 2 describes the related work, Section 3 details out the steps of our approach using a running example and Section 4 presents our conclusions and future work.